 }

-const { useAzureMonitor } = require("@azure/monitor-opentelemetry");
+const { useAzureMonitor } = await import("@azure/monitor-opentelemetry");

-const { trace } = require("@opentelemetry/api");
+const { trace } = await import("@opentelemetry/api");

-// Enable Azure Monitor integration
+// Initialize Azure Monitor

-let span = tracer.startSpan("hello");
+const span = tracer.startSpan("doWork");

 span.end();

-L'API OpenTelemetry può essere usata per aggiungere intervalli personalizzati, visualizzati nelle tabelle requests
+L'API OpenTelemetry può essere usata per aggiungere intervalli personalizzati, visualizzati nelle tabelle requests e dependencies in Application Insights.

-per iniziare, impostare l'intervallo corrente e terminare l'intervallo all'interno del relativo contesto.
+Nell'esempio di codice viene illustrato come usare il metodo tracer.start_as_current_span() per iniziare, impostare l'intervallo corrente e terminare l'intervallo all'interno del relativo contesto.

 ...